 2.Go to the Styles & Properties Pane and make sure that the Placeholder Control's Control Template property is correctly set to the name of the control template that you want to insert.
 (In the screenshot below, the selected control template is DataWithParams; it is selected from a dropdown that lists all the control templates in the design.)
 Alternatively, you can use an XPath expression to select a control template.
 Such an XPath expression must evaluate to the name of a control template in the design.
 Using XPath expressions enables you to select templates conditionally.
 See Example Projects for ways to do this.

 3.After you select the control template, its parameters are displayed as sub-properties of the template (see screenshot below).
 Enter values for these parameters as XPath expressions.
-Values must be defined for all mandatory parameters (those that have note been defined as optional).The context node for evaluation XPath expressions of parameter values is the context node of the Placeholder Control.
+Values must be defined for all mandatory parameters (those that have note been defined as optional).The context node for evaluating XPath expressions of parameter values is the context node of the Placeholder Control.
 This context for parameters is not changed by the Control XPath Context property (see below).

 If you select a control template via an XPath expression (rather than by selecting a name in the property's combo box), then the control template is not selected till runtime, when the expression is evaluated.
 Since the control template is not known at design time, no parameters can be displayed in the pane.
 Instead of a list of parameters, a property named Template Parameters is available (see screenshot below).
 You can enter an XPath expression to generate the values of the expected parameters.
 The expression must be either an array expression or map expression.
 If you use an array expression, the parameter values must be provided in the same sequence as the parameter definition order in the control template; additionally any optional parameters must not be omitted.
 (In the case of maps, the keys enable the values to be correctly assigned.)
 See Example Projects for a sample of such expressions.

 4.The context node of all XPath expressions inside a control template will by default be the context node of the placeholder control that instantiates (or calls) the template.
-You can change the context node tat is passed to the control template by entering a new context node as the value of the Control XPath Context property (see screenshot above).
+You can change the context node that is passed to the control template by entering a new context node as the value of the Control XPath Context property (see screenshot above).
 The new context node will be used to evaluate XPath expressions within the template, including expressions that define the values of template variables.